Airbus jobs in the United States

 Airbus directly employs more than 3,200 people across the U.S. at a growing network of businesses and facilities.
 Among them are two assembly locations that produce “made-in-America” commercial airliners and helicopters; two engineering centers; and aircraft spares facilities that stock nearly all the proprietary hardware used on Airbus aircraft.
 The company also has large in-country training centers for pilots, crews and maintenance personnel; and a subsidiary offering air traffic management products and services.

 Also in Mobile is the Airbus Engineering Center, which opened in 2007.
 This operation employs hundreds of Airbus engineers responsible for the design and development of cabin and cargo interior elements for Airbus’ aircraft.
-It is also part of the global team responsible for the growing modification market for our single-aisle and long-range aircraft.
+It is also part of the global team responsible for the growing modification market for Airbus single-aisle and long-range aircraft.

-Mobile’s rich southern tradition, beauty and charm are matched with all the elements of a fast-growing, successful community conveniently located on a deep water port.
+Mobile’s rich southern tradition, beauty and charm are matched with all the elements of a fast-growing, successful community conveniently located on a deep-water port.
 Setting up home in Mobile is a great investment, both financially and socially, given its low cost of living and high quality of life.

 Airbus opened its first U.S. engineering facility in 2002, in Wichita, Kansas, a city proudly nicknamed “The Air Capital of the World”.
 Some 300 aerostructures engineers in this office work on all Airbus jetliners.
 The team relocated in 2017 to Wichita State University’s Innovation Campus, allowing rapid development of innovation via the pairing of industry and academia.
 With its proud heritage in aircraft engineering and manufacturing, Wichita is a destination of choice for a growing number of aviation and aerospace professionals.